 Sustainable

 investment means an

 investment in an

 economic activity that

 contributes to an

 environmental or

 social objective,

 provided that the

 investment does not

 significantly harm any

 environmental or

 social objective and

 that the investee

 companies follow good

-governance practices.

 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not lay down a list of socially sustainable economic activities.
+That Regulation does not include a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-Product name: MercLin Global Equity, the 'Sub-Fund'.
+Product name: MercLan Global Equity, the 'Sub-Fund'.
 Legal entity identifier: 549300QL9FWLOGY9IX76